Road Surface Maintenance

-How does the City prioritize road projects?
+How does the city prioritize road projects?

-- The City has a road maintenance schedule, created to maximize the design life of the roads within Cedar Hills.
+- The city has a road maintenance schedule, created to maximize the design life of the roads within Cedar Hills.
 This plan calls for various road projects to be completed, based on age, type, traffic, etc. This schedule was created and customized for our city by IWORQ Management Systems to provide a method of budgeting funds for ongoing projects.

-- Pavement maintenance is a vital process in the City's street management program.
+- Pavement maintenance is a vital process in the city’s street management program.
 We rely on professional expertise, when considering various street projects.
 We look for the most cost effective, practical, and durable method of surface rejuvenation.

-- Typically, there are four major categories for road repair: crack seal, chip/surry seal, asphalt overlay, and road reconstruction.
+- Typically, there are four major categories for road repair: crack seal, chip/slurry seal, asphalt overlay, and road reconstruction.
 All methods are implemented as advised by professionals to extend the life of our streets.

 - The current methods for road maintenance are those that are advised and approved for the climate and conditions in our area.
 All cities in our area use the same applications.
 These are tested treatments, which yield a positive roadway lifespan result.

-- The City continually investigates and evaluates new types of surface rejuvenation procedures.
-As new, more successful processes are available, the City reviews those options.
+- The city continually investigates and evaluates new types of surface rejuvenation procedures.
+As new, more successful processes are available, the city reviews those options.